fortuneonyeka/Tic_tac_toe/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Tic Tac Toe 👇
-## Welcome to Zulfizar and Angel's interesting game 🙌
+## Welcome to Fortunatus and Wajahat's interesting Tic-tac-toe game 🙌
 ## Game description
 **Tic-tac-toe** (American English), noughts and crosses (Commonwealth English and British English), or Xs and Os/“X’y O’sies” (Ireland), is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner.
 It is a solved game with a forced draw assuming best play from both players.<br>
 1. Number of players 🙍‍♂️🙎🏻‍♀️: 2